 Alexandra Centre

-The Alexandra Centre acts as a centre of excellence to provide care for our patients with dementia and delirium and raise standards across the Trust by using an in reach/outreach service for cognitively frail in-patients.
-We also provide an outpatient follow up clinic for patients who have had delirium.
+The Alexandra Centre provides care for our patients with dementia and delirium and an in reach/outreach service for cognitively frail in-patients.
+It also provides an outpatient follow up clinic for patients who have had delirium.

-The centre largely uses its fund to support the provision of none clinical activities such as arts and crafts for its users, and to provide items such as nightwear for patients who come to the Sunderland Royal without anything to wear.
+The centre largely uses its fund to support activities such as arts and crafts and to provide items such as nightwear for patients who come to the Sunderland Royal without anything to wear.

 Phoenix Unit (Chemotherapy Day unit)

-Sunderland Royal Hospital is recognised as a Cancer Unit and is part of the North of England Cancer Network.
-The Phoenix Unit is our Chemotherapy, Haematology and Infusion Day Unit, and is a hub for a range of settings for the provision of chemotherapy service - hospital, home and outreach - depending on a patient's preference and treatment type.
-The Phoenix unit fund is used to support the improvement of service through new state of the art equipment, specialist training and better patient facilities.
+Sunderland Royal Hospital has a dedicated Cancer Unit and is part of the North of England Cancer Network.
+The Phoenix Unit is our Chemotherapy, Haematology and Infusion Day Unit providing chemotherapy services for patients in hospital, at home or in the community.
+Its fund supports the improvement of service through new state of the art equipment, such as cold caps to help prevent hair loss and specialist training to improve care for patients.

 Renal Dialysis Unit

-The Sunderland Kidney Unit has been has been operating since 1970.
-The main unit has over 20 haemodialysis stations and dialyses over 150 patients on a three shifts system.
-There is an associated satellite unit at Durham Treatment Centre dialysing 60 patients and a 40 patients dialysing at Washington Primary Care Centre, The Galleries.
+The Sunderland Renal Unit has been has been operating since 1970.
+The main unit has over 20 haemodialysis stations treating over 150 patients on a three shift pattern.
+On top of this we treat around 60 patients at a time from our Durham Treatment Centre and an additional 40 at Washington Primary Care Centre.